-During 2012, the Compensation Committee engaged, at Rand's expense, The Burke Group to serve as compensation consultant to the Compensation Committee.
+During 2016, the Compensation Committee engaged, at Rand's expense, The Burke Group to serve as compensation consultant to the Compensation Committee.
 The Committee assessed the independence of The Burke Group (and any individuals working on the Corporation's account on The Burke Group's behalf) in accordance with NASDAQ Listing Rules and determined that its work on behalf of the Compensation Committee raised no conflict of interest.
-Following such determination, The Burke Group was engaged as an independent advisor to provide the following services:
+Following such determination, The Burke Group was engaged as an independent advisor to analyze current trends in change of control agreements and develop a recommendation for a change in control strategy for Rand.